Some long-term care facilities still asking for more information on vaccination process

 “The interesting thing is we have been contacted with how many residents we are caring for right now.
 The big thing is how many can receive the vaccine,” said Rae.

 “We are just kind of sitting here in the dark waiting for somebody to let us know what, when, how, and where?”
-Green asks.
+Green asked.

 “How much are we going to have to be available to help?” asked Green.

-Raie added, “We sit and wait and try and educate ourselves as much as possible.”
+“We sit and wait and try and educate ourselves as much as possible,” added Raie.

 Both say they expect the final plan to come from the health department.
-KSN did reach out to the state this evening on what the official plan looks like for long term care facilities, but have not received anything at this point.
+KSN News did reach out to the state this evening on what the official plan looks like for long term care facilities but have not received anything at this point.